mooreds/docs-1/references/connectors/stripe-documentation.md

 ## update_dispute

-<p>When you get a dispute, contacting your customer is always the best first step.
+When you get a dispute, contacting your customer is always the best first step.
 If that doesn’t work, you can submit evidence to help us resolve the dispute in your favor.
-You can do this in your <a href="https://dashboard.stripe.com/disputes">dashboard</a>, but if you prefer, you can use the API to submit evidence programmatically.</p><p>Depending on your dispute type, different evidence fields will give you a better chance of winning your dispute.
-To figure out which evidence fields to provide, see our <a href="/docs/disputes/categories">guide to dispute types</a>.</p>
+You can do this in your dashboard, but if you prefer, you can use the API to submit evidence programmatically.Depending on your dispute type, different evidence fields will give you a better chance of winning your dispute.
+To figure out which evidence fields to provide, see our guide to dispute types.

 <details><summary>Parameters</summary>